i-TechSoftware/RtspClientSharpCore/README.md

 Please read the original documentation at: https://github.com/BogdanovKirill/RtspClientSharp/blob/master/README.md

+The test client connects to the Rtsp stream at rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mov If the test client reports a connection failure, check the availability of this link.
+If the link is not available, you can use any of your links to the rtsp stream.

 ## Differences from the original version:

 - ffmpeghelper_nix folder contains a version project of ffmpeghelper built under Ubuntu 18.06 x64 (cmake)